Latest count of social assistance recipients across Canada is now available

 - Beneficiaries by gender or sex (depending on provincial or territorial nomenclature);

-- Heads of households by gender or sex for unattached singles and single parents;
+- Single households by gender or sex for unattached singles and single parents;

 - Adult beneficiaries by age category; and